sofiesunde/FinNum/README.md

 ## Results

-The Random Forest Classifier performs better than the Support Vector Machine Classifiers, however their performances are pretty low and some future adjustments will have to be made.
+The Random Forest Classifier performs better than the Support Vector Machine Classifier, however their performances are pretty low and some future adjustments will have to be made.

 ## Roadmap